bnounours/x735-script-libreelec/README.md

 # x735-script-openelec

-This repo is a fro from https://github.com/geekworm-com/x735-script The idea is to adapt it to make it work on openelec distrib with Kodi
+This repo is a fork from https://github.com/geekworm-com/x735-script The idea is to adapt it to make it work on openelec distrib with Kodi

 # Install